 Through personal experiences, upbringing, culture, and language, we learn to organize our feelings into different emotion categories, building a rich cache of knowledge and beliefs about emotions.
 My research focuses on the interoceptive domains of emotion knowledge - what we know about how the body feels during different emotions.
 For example, do people who are more skilled at interoception also think more about their bodily signals than other people?
 Do highly interoceptive people hold different beliefs about whether their bodily signals are valuable (vs. misleading), controllable (vs. difficult to regulate), or intense?
 How do caregivers and culture perhaps direct our attention to different interoceptive aspects of emotions and health?

-MacCormack, J. K., Castro, V. L., Halberstadt, A. G., & Rogers, M. L. (revise and resubmit).
-Mothers’ interoceptive knowledge predicts third-grade children’s emotion regulation and social skills.
+MacCormack, J. K., Castro, V. L., Halberstadt, A. G., & Rogers, M. L. (accepted).
+Mothers’ interoceptive knowledge predicts children’s emotion regulation and social skills in middle childhood.
 Social Development.

 Does healthy physical aging change how the brain & body shape social affective experiences & behaviors?